LoekAR/LoekAR/README.md

 - 👀 I’m interested in apps that make working easier
 - 🌱 I’m currently learning visual studio and SQL
 - 💞️ I’m looking to collaborate on visual studio
-- 📫 How to reach me: info@lar-manuals.eu
+- 📫 How to reach me: LoekRietbergen@planet.nl

 <!---
 LoekAR/LoekAR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.